isomerpages/nlb-learning/_science/Preschoolers/Overview.md

 </style>
 From birth, children are naturally curious.
 You can build on their curiosity by developing their interest in STEAM concepts: Science, Technology, Engineering, Arts and Mathematics.

 We have curated a list of resources and programmes for you and your child to explore together.
-These resources encourage families to kick start their sense of adventure and excitement in discovering how the world around them works.
-Learn strategies and practical tips to help your child develop reasoning, problem solving, creativity and critical thinking.
-Through play, reading, writing, singing and talking, help your child grow and navigate the world successfully.
+These resources encourage families to kick start their sense of adventure and excitement in discovering more about the world around them.

+Learn strategies and practical tips to help your child develop reasoning, problem solving skills, creativity and critical thinking.
+Through playing, reading, writing, singing and talking, your child can and will grow and navigate the world successfully.
 <div class="row is-multiline">
   <div class="col is-one-third">
     <div class="clickbox is-thoughtful-tangerine">